You can't leave NJ dogs tied up outside in bad weather anymore

 You can’t leave NJ dogs tied up outside in bad weather anymore

-TRENTON — In 2017, Gov. Chris Christie signed a bill that prohibits leaving dogs outside in extreme cold or heat for extended periods of time.
+TRENTON — In 2017, then-Gov. Chris Christie signed a bill that prohibits leaving dogs outside in extreme cold or heat for extended periods of time.

-The bill was sponsored by several lawmakers from South Jersey, which had several incidents of dogs being left outside in the cold, including on in Buena Vista in January 2016.
+The bill was sponsored by several lawmakers from South Jersey, which had several incidents of dogs being left outside in the cold.

 Dogs, domestic companion animals, service animals and other pets would not be allowed to be left outside longer than 30 minutes in temperatures above 90 degrees or below 32 degrees between 11 p.m. and 5 a.m., or during wind, rain, snow, ice, sleet, or hail unless the animal has unlimited access to proper shelter.

-Note: This article was originally published in 2018 and has been updated in reference to December 2020's first big snowstorm.